Man Mountain Marko: Other versions

-MC2

-The Marvel Comics 2 universe shows that Marko is still active in the MC2 universe, and is in charge of the Maggia of New York.
-He later appears in the new Spectacular Spider-Girl series as the underling for the new Maggia Crime boss of New York.
+A possible future version of Man Mountain Marko from Earth-982 appears in the Marvel Comics 2 imprint.
+This version is the head of the Maggia in New York.
+He later appears in the series Spectacular Spider-Girl as an underling for the Maggia's new leader.

 In other media

-Man Mountain Marko appears in the Spider-Man episode "Wrath of the Sub-Mariner". voiced by Jack Angel.
+Man Mountain Marko appears in the Spider-Man episode "Wrath of the Sub-Mariner", voiced by Jack Angel.
 This version is Silvermane's henchman.